bhaskar-24/globant-assignment/README.md

  - Configuring public subnet, creating Route Table attaching IGW to VPC and subnet and configuring NACL.
  - Creating S3 bucket and creating policy and Roles and assigned to EC2 instance (EC2 insatnce size need to be seleted from Parameters) for write access to S3.
  - Attaching ELB with healthcheck to EC2 instance.
+ - Couldn't work more on modularity of code due to time lag.